Jko0425/phase2_project-/README.md

 ## Business Problem

 Investing in real estate can be risky, especially when there are many variables that may affect the price of a home.
 For instance, houses closer to the water may have greater demand and therefore have higher prices than houses inland.
-We need to find a way to properly isolate variables so that we can accurately predict housing prices and potentially maximize profits or minimize our losses.
+We need to find a way to properly isolate variables so that we can accurately predict housing prices and allow J.P.
+Morgan to potentially maximize profits or minimize their losses.

 ## Data